 Your gift to Washington University is tax deductible to the extent allowed by U.S. and Canadian law.

 *Your recognition level is based on your gift and will not include the challenge matching dollars.

 **Donors may establish a named annual scholarship for each gift of $5,000 or more.
-Graduate and professional alumni age 35 and younger who have graduated in the past five years may establish a named annual scholarship with each gift of $2,500 or more.
+Undergraduate alumni who have graduated in the past five years and graduate and professional alumni age 35 and younger who have graduated in the past five years may establish a named annual scholarship with each gift of $2,500 or more.